omkarsarde/Orienteeing-using-A-Star/README.md

-# Orienteeing using A Star
+# Orienteering using A Star